M5ez/M5ez/README.md

 ## introduction

 The M5Stack is a small computer that is a tinkerer's dream.
 It is based on Espressiv's ESP32 chip (with WiFi and Bluetooth), it has a 320x240 pixel color screen, three buttons, a speaker, an SD slot and it allows you to stack boards below it, each in their own plastic enclosure.
 The makers sell boards for GSM, GPS and LoRa (Long Range radio) as well as a motor controller board and an empty experimenter board.
-The Chinese operation that makes them apears to sell a lot of them and I could get mine off of Amazon in a week.
+The Chinese operation that makes them appears to sell a lot of them and I could get mine off of Amazon in a week.
 If you like to build things that you can hold in your hand and not just write code for yet another naked-looking board plugged into your USB port, this thing is your friend.

 On the software side, the easiest way to program these is using the Arduino IDE.
 M5Stack provides a library which, when you include it, creates an m5 object instance that allows access to the various hardware components in the device.
 For instance: the display driver is accessible through commands all starting with `m5.lcd.`.